Periodic Fasting Boosts Our Stem Cells and Immunity

 This is not to say that supplemented levels of each of these compounds – blueberry, green tea extract, catechin (a compound found in many herbs), even carnosine (or beta-alanine) and vitamin D3 don’t provide health benefits.
 And a multivitamin might be a good idea for anyone who feels their diet is lacking some nutrients.

 Vitamin D3 is by far the most likely to be absorbed into the bones and useful for the proliferation of bone marrow stem cells.
-But as we have discussed with the research here, the body liver produces the body’s most efficacious form of vitamin D from compounds produced in the skin after exposure to the sun.
+But as we have discussed with the research, the liver produces the body’s most efficacious form of vitamin D from compounds produced in the skin after exposure to the sun.

 It would be great to find some magic potent that provide the miracle of longevity.
 But our best resource will always be Nature – with which our body is synchronized.
 Surely we can live naturally and at peace with our environment.